ivogeorg/ce-learning-progression-002-bouncing-sprites/learning-progression-with-la-schema.md

     basic.showArrow(ArrowNames.NorthWest)
 }
 ```
-This is called an `if...else` cascade.
+This is called an `if...else` cascade and the conditions are `[<cept>]`_composite conditions_ (more on [them](#step-7-composite-conditions) later).
 The most important thing to notice is that, as we descend down the cascade, all the conditions that weren't true accumulate and so there is an increasingly narrow region remaining for the rest of the cases.
 Sometimes, if we are not paying attention to this narrowing region, we can write a cascade in a way that some of the conditions _will never be true_.
 Let's illustrate with an example:
 ```javascript
 // Example 4.1.3